locuslab/deq/README.md

 ```

 #### Example Configuration Files
-We also provide some sample scripts that runs on 4-GPU machines (see `run_wt103_deq_[...].sh`).
+We also provide some sample scripts that run on 4-GPU machines (see `run_wt103_deq_[...].sh`).
 To execute these scripts, one can run (e.g. for a transformer with forward Broyden iteration limit set to 30):
 ```sh
 bash run_wt103_deq_transformer.sh train --cuda --multi_gpu --f_thres 30 --b_thres 50 --subseq_len 75
 ```